OpenLiberty/liberty-tools-vscode/docs/user-guide.md

 | `java.import.gradle.wrapper.enabled` | Gradle commands executed by dev mode honour this setting.
 If this setting is set to `true`, dev mode tries to use `gradlew` if a Gradle wrapper file can be found.
 Otherwise, it uses `gradle`. | [Language support for Java extension](https://marketplace.visualstudio.com/items?itemName=redhat.java) |
 | `xml.java.home` | This setting allows a user to define their LemMinX language server runtime without altering the `JAVA_HOME` environment variable.  | Not set |
 | `java.jdt.ls.java.home` | This setting specifies the folder path to the JDK (17 or later) that is used to launch the Java Language Server.
 This setting replaces the Java extension's embedded JRE to start the language servers.  | Not set |

+### Terminal shell support

+Liberty Tools supports the default shell types for each OS in the Visual Studio Code terminal.
+These include:
+- Linux: Bash or sh
+- macOS: Bash or Zsh
+- Windows: Command Prompt (cmd.exe)

+It may be possible to use other shell types, but support is not guaranteed.
+Please feel free to open an enhancement issue if your preferred shell type is not supported: https://github.com/OpenLiberty/liberty-tools-vscode/issues.

 ## Open the Liberty dashboard